WilmerU7899/github-tutorial/README.md

     * **NEVER TO DO IT IN ROOT DIRECTORY**

-`git status`  -  Optional command to see what files have been edited socne the last commit
+`git status`  -  Optional command to see what files have been edited sicne the last commit
-`git add`
+`git add`  -
-`git commmit`
+`git commmit`  -  take a ‘snapshot’ of the files on the stage.
+The message should be present-tense and describe what was modified in this snapshot
 `git log`
 ---
 ## Rolling Back Changes